kampro/kampro.github.io/_posts/2019-02-13-ishidden-vs-alpha.md

 mySubview.topAnchor.constraint(equalTo: myView.topAnchor, constant: 16).isActive = true
 mySubview.rightAnchor.constraint(equalTo: myView.rightAnchor, constant: -16)
 mySubview.leftAnchor.constraint(equalTo: myView.leftAnchor, constant: 16).isActive = true
-mySubview.bottomAnchor.constraint(equalTo: myView.bottonAnchor, constant: -16).isActive = true
+mySubview.bottomAnchor.constraint(equalTo: myView.bottomAnchor, constant: -16).isActive = true
 {% endhighlight %}

 Now we should be sure, that our code works perfectly!
 As the iOS developer suggested, we even don't have to test it, because if we forget about something, we will get an error.
 But wait...
 We forgot about `.isActive = true` in the third line &#x1F642;.
 Everything compiles, we don't get any errors but our app doesn't work as we expect, because we forgot the tiny piece of code...